 Chapel's predefined reduction operators are defined by reduce-scan-operator above.
 In order, they are: sum, product, logical-and, logical-or, bitwise-and, bitwise-or, bitwise-exclusive-or, minimum, maximum, minimum-with-location, and maximum-with-location.
 The minimum reduction returns the minimum value as defined by the < operator.
-The maximum reduction returns the maximum value as defined by the > operator.
+The maximum reduction returns the maximum value as defined by the < operator.
+The minimum-with-location reduction returns the lowest index position with the minimum value (as defined by the < operator).
+The maximum-with-location reduction returns the lowest index position with the maximum value (as defined by the < operator).